wesleylhandy/react-form-internal-private-state-manager/README.md

  ### How does it work :question:

  At the root of the application, in `src/index.js`, the `Cart` object is initialized and `JSON` configuration is passed as props to the Application.
 Within the application, various elements utilize `methods` on the `Cart Object`.
-These methods use the `functional setState paradigm`.
+These methods use the [functional `setState` paradigm](https://medium.freecodecamp.org/functional-setstate-is-the-future-of-react-374f30401b6b).

  For example, within `src/App.js`, the button click hander is defined, which calls a method within the cart object.
 The method returns an object corresponding to an update the application state.